 However, the last confirmed closing balance of bank account XYZ indicates that there are sufficient funds to allow for outgoing payments.

 SAP Business ByDesign

 Reproducing the Issue

-3. Upon changing the the Bank Account back to the default account the system message appears: "!Not sufficient liquidity on house bank account XYZ."
+- Upon changing the the Bank Account back to the default account the system message appears: "!Not sufficient liquidity on house bank account XYZ."

 The system determines the liquidity status of a bank account by taking into account the settings for house bank account XYZ, the last confirmed balance and unconfirmed or unallocated payments.